brandonliu/ros/Newcomb/newcomb_tv.md

 source(file_common)
 ```

-# Chapter 11
+# 11 Assumptions, diagnostics, and model evaluation

-## Comparing data to replications from a fitted model
+## 11.4 Comparing data to replications from a fitted model

 ### Example: simulation-based checking of a fitted normal distribution